 - 1. Prepare the database and make sure that the database server is running.
 Refer to section Database Server Preparation on page 17. - 2.
-Prepare the application server.

-Refer to section Installing JBoss for Interstage BPM on page 20.

-- 3. Install Interstage BPM.
-Refer to section Installing Interstage BPM on page 29. - Configure the Interstage BPM Server and Console (or only the Server) and deploy it to the application server.
-Defects continue Deploying Server Instances with Console OB only Server Instances on performance on the server Instances on the server

-Refer to section Deploying Server Instances with Console, OR only Server Instances on page 38.

-5. If you want to connect to a Directory Service, you must configure it before starting the Interstage BPM Server.

-Refer to chapter Setting Up a Directory Service on page 76.

-- 6. If you opted for SaaS mode during Server deployment, switch on Java security.
-Refer to section Switching on Java Security on page 56. - Start the Interstage BPM Server.
-Refer to section Starting Interstage BPM Server on page 57. - 8.
-If you have also deployed the Console, start Interstage BPM Console Refer to section Starting Interstage BPM Console and Tenant Management Console on page 59 - 9.
-If required, perform further configurations for Interstage BPM Console Refer section Interstage BPM Console - Other Configurations on page 62
+Configure the application server and make sure that the application server is running.
+Refer to section Configuring Interstage Application Server for Interstage BPM on page 20. - 3.
+Install Interstage BPM. - Refer to section Installing Interstage BPM on page 28. - 4.
+Configure the Interstage BPM Server with Console (or only the Server), and deploy it to the application server. - Refer to section Deploying Server Instances with Console, OR only Server Instances on page 39. - 5.
+If you want to connect to a Directory Service, you must configure it before starting the Interstage BPM Server. - Refer to chapter Setting Up a Directory Service on page 76. - 6.
+If you opted for SaaS mode during Server deployment, switch on Java security.
+Refer to section Switching on Java Security on page 56. - 7.
+Start the Interstage BPM Server. - Refer to section Starting Interstage BPM Server on page 57. - 8.
+If you have also deployed the Console, start Interstage BPM Console Refer to section Starting Interstage BPM Console and Tenant Management Console on page 57 - If required, perform further configurations for Interstage BPM Console Refer section Interstage BPM Console - Other Configurations on page 62